 I find a kind of freedom in my art that helps me escape pain.
 As I look back on a project I did at Pratt, I realize that I was doing the same thing with my architecture.
-The curvature of my spine in my twenties caused intermittent episodes of pain.
+The curvature of my spine in my twenties caused many episodes of pain.
 The conception of this house, about the desire to escape gravity, TO FLY, TO BE FREE, but not being able to, always tethered to earth, was a metaphor for the human condition.
 But perhaps subliminally, it was a metaphor for my deformed spine, wishing I could escape it.
+Below is the narrative about the design.
+Scroll down further to see the drawings and model.

 I was honored when this project was selected to be in the book published by Rizzoli FORM; BEING; ABSENCE, Pratt Journal of Architecture, 1988